Skip to content

 Cargo theft losses surged to an estimated $725 million in 2025, and criminals have shifted back to physically stealing loaded trailers.
 Here's how to protect a warehouse or distribution center, and what a real program costs.

 Warehouses, distribution centers, and trailer yards sit at the center of a theft wave.
-Verisk's CargoNet estimated US cargo-theft losses at about $455 million in 2024, surging to roughly $725 million in 2025, with the average theft worth over $270,000.
+Verisk's CargoNet estimated US cargo-theft losses at about $455 million in 2024, surging roughly 60% to nearly $725 million in 2025, with the average theft now worth $273,990 — up 36% in a single year.
 As freight platforms added anti-fraud tooling, criminals shifted back to the oldest method: physically stealing loaded, unattended trailers from yards and truck stops.
 That puts physical security — access control, patrol, cameras, and yard management — back at the center of protecting high-value inventory.
-This guide covers what industrial security actually includes, how the dock, yard, and gate get exploited, the internal-theft controls most programs miss, how bill rates and program pricing work, and how to vet a firm that genuinely knows logistics.
+This guide covers what industrial security actually includes, how the dock, yard, and gate get exploited, the internal-theft controls most programs miss, how bill rates and monthly program pricing work, and how to vet a firm that genuinely knows logistics.

-Protect a warehouse with layered security: gate and dock access control, license-plate recognition (LPR) at entrances, CCTV with AI analytics, and guards or mobile patrol at access points and across the yard.
-Guard labor follows standard rates (~$20–$35/hr unarmed); full facility programs are usually quoted as a monthly or annual program that blends guards with technology.
+Quick answer: Protect a warehouse with layered security: gate and dock access control, license-plate recognition (LPR) at entrances, CCTV with AI analytics, and guards or mobile patrol at access points and across the yard.
+Guard labor runs about $22–$35/hr unarmed; full facility programs are quoted as a monthly or annual program that blends guards with technology — a 24/7 staffed gate post runs roughly $16,000–$25,600/mo, supplemental yard patrol $600–$2,500/mo, and a CCTV install $1,000–$5,000 plus monitoring.
 The biggest current threat is theft of unattended loaded trailers and fraudulent "fictitious" pickups — so your yard and your gate process matter as much as the building.
 Get free quotes from licensed industrial firms to compare programs.

 The scale of the problem

 Three patterns matter for how you secure a facility.
 First, the shift back to physical trailer theft means your yard — not just your building — is a primary target.
 Second, fraudulent pickups and internal shrinkage remain significant, so access control and a visual audit trail are essential.
 Third, theft concentrates in major logistics corridors.
-California, Texas, and Illinois account for a large share of incidents, so facilities in and around Los Angeles — the ports, the Inland Empire distribution belt — and Chicago's intermodal rail hubs face elevated risk.
+California remained the most-hit state in 2025 with 1,218 incidents, though activity is dispersing — Los Angeles County actually fell 11% while Kern County jumped 82% and San Joaquin County 44%, and New Jersey (+50%), Indiana (+30%), and Pennsylvania (+24%) all climbed.
+Facilities in and around Los Angeles — the ports, the Inland Empire distribution belt — and Chicago's intermodal rail hubs still face elevated risk, but the map is widening.
 If your site sits on a busy freight lane, assume you are being watched and priced by someone.

 Threats and the controls that stop them